-When the Apple Watch first launched we were excited about the possibilities Apple's wearable had to offer, and following the release of the lovely Series 4 model the platform seems to have more potential than ever.
+When the Apple Watch first launched we were excited about the possibilities Apple's wearable had to offer, and following the release of the lovely Series 5 model, the platform seems to have more potential than ever.

 A raft of fine apps have been released for the Apple Watch, and matters further improved with the successive updates to watchOS, which among other improvements made Apple Watch apps more independent from their accompanying iPhone - although at present you still need to have the app on your iPhone to run it on the watch.

-Oh, and 22 of them are free.
+Oh, and quite a few of them are free.
 Did we mention that?

 'Less is more' when it comes to wearable apps, and this stripped-back version of 1Password's mighty iPhone app is a good example.
 Instead of trying to replicate the entire password-management feature set, it just covers login keys for two-factor authentication - simple but handy.